JetSetDoritos/ExtBot/README.md

 A GroupMe bot written in Python that uses GroupMe's REST API to provide like and kick stats, as well as posting random images.
 Messages are stored using SQLite.
 Only image/video URLs are saved rather than the actual media to use minimal space.
 Ext is short for Extras :)

+## **Features**

+* Return Like and Kick data for users
+* Rank users in order of likes and return a leaderboard
+* Return a random image previously posted, either from all time or specific year
+* Return group metadata such as total messages, group creator, and date created
+* Hourly refresh of message data
-This has been tested in a group 7 year old group with over 100 partitipants and over 250k messages.
+* Tested in a 7 year old group with over 100 partitipants and over 250k messages.

-This project was made possible by [Chomps Bot](https://github.com/noeltrivedi/beer_pong_bot) and [GroupMe Analytics](https://github.com/octohub/GroupMeAnalytics), which were used to learn GroupMe's bot and application APIs accordingly.

 ## **Setup**